 - Klebsiella granulomatis (formerly known as Calymmatobacterium granulomatis) is a member of the family Enterobacteriaceae; reclassification is based upon nucleotide relatedness to other Klebsiella spp. especially to K. rhinoscleromatis, another tropical infection (nasal).

-- Pleomorphic, intracellular (macrophages > neutrophils), Gram-negative bacillus surrounded by a well-defined bipolar staining capsule (seen with Wright, Giemsa or Leishman stain) giving the organism a safety-pin appearance.
+- Pleomorphic, intracellular (macrophages > neutrophils), Gram-negative bacillus surrounded by a well-defined bipolar staining capsule (seen with Wright, Giemsa or Leishman stain)

-- Organism is difficult to demonstrate microbiologically because it does not grow on any standard microbiological laboratory media.
+- Organism difficult to demonstrate microbiologically because it does not grow on any standard microbiological laboratory media.

 Klebsiella granulomatis (Granuloma inguinale, Donovanosis) was found in Johns Hopkins ABX Guide.